Facets of a mixed-integer bilinear covering set with bounds on variables: Convexification via Orthogonal Disjunction

-A collection of sets $Z_i, i \in N$ that satisfy condition $(i)$ in Definition~\ref{ConvExt} are known as orthogonal sets.
-It is clear that if a set is defined as the union of orthogonal sets, then the convex extension property must hold.
-There are some other sets that are not defined as such, but still satisfy the property.
-For example, bilinear mixed-integer and pure-integer covering sets without variable bounds satisfy this property.
-The convex extension property is equivalent to the following criterion given in \cite{OrtDis}.
+A collection of sets $Z_i, i \in N$ that satisfy condition (i) in Definition~\ref{ConvExt} are known as orthogonal sets.
+By definition a union of orthogonal sets satisfies the convex extension property.
+Some other sets that are not defined as union of orthogonal sets, for example, bilinear mixed-integer and pure-integer covering sets without variable bounds also satisfy this property.
+The convex extension property (\ref{CE}) is equivalent to the following criterion given in Tawarmalani et al. \cite{OrtDis}.